eu-digital-identity-wallet/eudi-lib-jvm-openid4vci-kt/README.md

 bearer authentication scheme, library can be configured to use DPoP authentication provided that the authorization server, that protects the credential issuer, supports this feature as well.

-If wallet [configuration](#configuration-options) provides a DPoP Signer and if the credential issuer advertises DPoP with algorithms supported by wallet's DPoP Signer, then library will transparently request for a DPoP `access_token` instead of the default Bearer token.
+If wallet [configuration](#configuration-options) supports or requires, and if the credential issuer advertises DPoP with algorithms supported by wallet's DPoP Signer, then library will transparently request for a DPoP `access_token` instead of the default Bearer token.

 Furthermore, all further interactions will use the correct token type (Bearer or DPoP)